Teaching

 Columbia Robotics MS, next: ML Engineer at Accrete AI

-Projects: Brushless motor transmission; Meta-Learning (co-first author, mentored by Jingxi Xu)
+Projects: Brushless motor transmission; Meta-Learning (co-first author with & mentored by Jingxi Xu)

 Katherine O'Reilly